pytchlang/pytch-vm/doc/source/user/sprite.rst

    sprite is drawn the same way up as the original image for the costume it's currently wearing.
 An angle of 90° means the sprite points a quarter-turn anticlockwise (counter-clockwise) from its original image.
-To point a quarter-turn clockwise, use −90° (or 270°, which comes to the same thing).
+To point in the direction which is a quarter-turn clockwise from the default, use −90° (or 270°, which comes to the same thing).

 .. function:: self.point_towards_mouse()